A-T-Juin/receipt-processor-challenge/README.md

 # Installation

 1. Clone this repository into your directory of choice
-2. Ensure that docker is installed on your native machine
+2. Ensure that docker is installed on your machine
 3. Start docker
 4. Navigate to the root of the cloned project
 5. Run this code block to build the image: